Say You Will (album): Composition and recording

-Of the 17 tracks that Nicks submitted, between two and three of them were outtakes from Trouble in Shari-La.
-One of those songs was "Thrown Down", which was left off Trouble in Shari-La and reworked for Say You Will.
+Of the 17 tracks that Nicks submitted, between two and three of them were outtakes from Trouble in Shangri-La.
+One of those songs was "Thrown Down", which was left off Trouble in Shangri-La and reworked for Say You Will.
 According to Buckingham, Nicks had previously tried three different mixes of "Thrown Down" with three different people, but none of them worked out.
 "It was just obvious to me it needed a guitar riff in the chorus.
 It was a fairly simple thing, for some reason.
 There seems to be an understanding between us as to what to do."

 By the time Nicks returned from her Trouble in Shangri-La tour, the band had made considerable progress on her material.
 Nicks was pleased with what she heard, but felt obligated to write four additional compositions in December 2001 at her home in Phoenix.
 She explained in a 2003 interview with DeMain that she did not want the entirety of her contributions on Say You Will to comprise old material and that she preferred the band to use four new compositions of hers rather than pulling from the 17 tracks she submitted to the band while she was on tour.
 Two of those songs – "Silver Girl" and the title track – feature Sheryl Crow.
 Nicks commented that "Silver Girl" was "an ode to a rockstar inspired by Sheryl Crow, though it could be turned around and be about Avril Lavigne."
 Nicks took inspiration from a documentary on the trumpet player Arturo Sandoval when creating the title track.
 The song also features background vocals from John McVie's daughter Molly, Nicks' niece Jessica, and her friend Maddy Felsch.
 Nicks wrote "Illume (9–11)" about the September 11 attacks and described it as one of her only songs with political undertones.
 Nicks wrote two additional songs about 9/11, namely "Get Back on the Plane," and "The Towers Touched the Sky", but neither were included on the album.
 Her fourth new contribution was titled "Destiny Rules", which was later used as the name for the VH1 video that documented the creation of the album.

 Christine McVie was in contact with Fleetwood throughout portions of the recording sessions and expressed interest in writing for the band.
 "She could have come on board in the early stages of the recording," Fleetwood observed, "but, as time went on, that became more impractical."
 Nonetheless, the band retained McVie's contributions recorded before her departure, including her vocal and organ overdubs on "Bleed to Love Her".